+Editor's note: FFS Confirm with RAN4 that requirements for autonomous gaps will be defined e.g. for performing CGI acquisition.

-3> perform the corresponding measurements on the frequency and RAT indicated
+3> perform the corresponding measurements on the frequency and RAT indicated in the associated measObject using autonomous gaps as necessary;

+NOTE 1: When autonomous gaps are used to perform measurements, the UE is allowed to temporarily abort communication with all serving cell(s), i.e. create autonomous gaps to perform the corresponding measurements within the limits specified in TS 38.133 [14].

+3> if the cell indicated by the cellForWhichToReportCGI is an NR cell and the cell is broadcasting SIB1 (see TS 38.213 [13], section 13);

-3> try to acquire the global cells identity of the cells indicated by the cellForWhichToReportCGI by acquiring the relevant system information from the concerned cell;
+4> try to acquire the global cell identity of the cell indicated by the cellForWhichToReportCGI by acquiring the relevant system information from the concerned cell;

-3> if an entry in the cellAccessRelatedInfoList includes the selected PLMN, acquire the relevant system information from the concerned cell;

-3> if the cells indicated by the cellslForWhichToReportCGI is an NR cell:

-4> try to acquire the trackingAreaCode in the concerned cell;
+4> try to acquire the tracking area code in the concerned cell;

-4> try to acquire the list of additional PLMN Identities, as included in the plmn-IdentityList, if multiple PLMN identities are broadcast in the concerned cell;
+4> try to acquire the list of additional PLMN Identities, if multiple PLMN identities are broadcast in the concerned cell;

-4> try to acquire the list of additional frequency band, as included in the frequencyBandList, if multiple frequency bands are broadcast in the concerned cell;
+4> try to acquire the list of frequency bands, if multiple frequency bands are broadcast in the concerned cell;

-4> if cellAccessRelatedInfoList is included, use trackingAreaCode and plmn-IdentityList from the entry of cellAccessRelatedInfoList containing the selected PLMN;
+Editor's note: FFS Whether the acquisition of the list of frequency bands is configurable as in LTE (e.g. based on includeMultiBandInfo parameter in reportConfig).

 Editor’s Note: FFS Capture inter-RAT EUTRAN CGI reporting when ASN.1 for measObjectEUTRA and reportConfig-IRAT is finalized.

 2> if the reportType for the associated reportConfig is periodical or eventTriggered: